djkram/bts-ingestion-mongo/README.md

-# Stream Data Ingestion Workshop
+# BTS - Stream Data Ingestion Workshop

 This is an exemple for the hands on session for SIGLibre.